 Strategy to Strengthen Human Rights

-Based on independent assessments and stakeholder feedback, the Rainforest Alliance and Sustainable Agriculture Network are strengthening how we ensure worker protection.
+Based on independent assessments and stakeholder feedback, the Rainforest Alliance continuously strengthens how we ensure worker protection.
 Learn more about our strategy.

 To help ensure that Rainforest Alliance, Inc. (the “Rainforest Alliance”) complies with the highest standards of financial reporting and lawful and ethical behavior, the Board of Directors of the Rainforest Alliance (the “Board”) has established the following procedures for the reporting of illegal or unethical conduct in connection with the Rainforest Alliance’s finances, corporate policies, or other aspects of its operations, and the retention and treatment of such complaints, including confidential, anonymous submissions received from directors, officers, employees, and volunteers who provide substantial services to the Rainforest Alliance (who are referred to in this policy as “volunteers”).
 The General Counsel of the Rainforest Alliance (the “General Counsel”) is hereby designated to administer this policy.
 This policy must be distributed to all directors, officers, employees, and volunteers of the Rainforest Alliance.